 Fact Four (that’s FOUR fascinating facts)

-“Sing A Song” was originally chosen as the theme song before being replaced with “Can You Tell Me How To Get To Sesame Street”; there have been at least 10 versions of this song used during the opening and closing credits, although the most successful song from the show has to be Ernie’s “Rubber Duckie” song, which was released as a single in 1970 and reached number 16 in the American music charts.
+There have been at least 10 versions of the theme song ("Can You Tell Me How To Get To Sesame Street").
+However, the show originally used “Sing A Song” as its theme.
+The most successful song from the show has to be Ernie’s “Rubber Duckie” song, which was released as a single in 1970 and reached number 16 in the American music charts.

 Fact Five (that’s FIVE fascinating facts)

-While many different celebrities have appeared on Sesame Street over the years, the first was James Earl Jones; he dropped by the street to perform a dramatic recitation of the alphabet.
+While many celebrities have appeared on Sesame Street, the first was James Earl Jones.
+He dropped by the street to perform a dramatic recitation of the alphabet.

 Fact Six (that’s SIX fascinating facts)